Asana files to go public via direct listing – TechCrunch

 Asana, co-founded by Facebook co-founder Dustin Moskovitz and Justin Rosenstein, builds productivity software that allows teams to assign tasks, track progress and set deadlines for projects.

-Direct listings have been lauded by many in Silicon Valley as a way to strip the steep bank underwriting fees, lengthy roadshows, and some regulatory hoops from the process.
+Direct listings have been lauded by many in Silicon Valley as a way to strip from the process the steep bank underwriting fees, lengthy roadshows and some regulatory hoops.
 Last year, venture capitalist Bill Gurley hosted a one-day conference devoted to preaching the gospel of direct listings.
 The New York Stock Exchange filed paperwork in November to the SEC, hoping to expand direct listings and allow companies pursuing them to raise new capital during the process.
 The proposal was rejected weeks later, though the NYSE seems determined to double down on efforts to evolve the direct listing process.

-Asana is interestingly a much smaller company than Slack or Spotify and has raised much less capital.
+Asana is interestingly a much smaller company than Slack or Spotify, and has raised much less capital.
 The startup has raised about $213 million according to Crunchbase.
 In late 2018, Asana raised a $50 million Series E at a $1.5 billion valuation.
 Debuting via a public listing suggests that the company may be satisfied with the cash it has on hand.